one19/slide-deck/README.md

 6. push it, and enjoy the insta-compile on gh-action
 7. think about deleting `dependabot` once cloned
 8. backport cool stuff you make to the template so i can use it in the future

+### todo

+1. add a github logo linking back to the repo in a corner someplace
+2. add a 2-panel wrapper
+3. make a prezzo using it
+4. make it not look like a dog's breakfast